 The event also paid tribute to one of the most distinguished women in the field of orthopedic surgery today.
 "Dr. Jo Hannafin has been able to reach levels of success and excellence beyond what most orthopedic surgeons achieve," said Thomas P. Sculco, MD, HSS Surgeon-in-Chief.

-(Left to Right) Dr. Russell Warren, Chief Emeritus Sports Medicine and Shoulder Service, Dr. Jo A. Hannafin, director of Orthopedic Research and Dr. Thomas P. Sculco, Surgeon-in-Chief
+(Left to Right) Dr. Russell Warren, Chief Emeritus Sports Medicine Service, Dr. Jo A. Hannafin, director of Orthopedic Research and Dr. Thomas P. Sculco, Surgeon-in-Chief

 "I am honored and equally humbled to receive this award.
 HSS is an extraordinary institution with a singular focus on musculoskeletal diseases and injury," Dr. Hannafin said.
 "Because of this focus we are able to provide outstanding patient care, innovative research, and educational opportunities for medical students, residents, fellows, and orthopedic surgeons from around the world."

 Mr. Salomon, known as Billy, has long been a cherished member of the HSS family as an ardent supporter and Life Trustee after joining the Board more than 35 years ago.
 His exceptional philanthropy has improved the lives of countless patients through his support of The Virginia F. and William R. Salomon Rehabilitation Department and the endowed research chair in his name.
 Over the course of nearly half a century, he has participated in the growth and evolution of HSS with exceptional service and dedication.

 Mr. Salomon was born and raised in New York City.
 At age 19, he joined his father's firm, Salomon Brothers.
 During the 1960s and 1970s, he served as senior managing partner, leading the firm’s transformation from a small bond-trading house to one of the largest and most profitable investment banks in the U.S.